 - Determine that all equipment is safe for use (for example, no sharp corners, cracks, or splinters).

 Students must be encouraged to report equipment problems to the teacher.

-- Skates must be checked to determine:
+- Skates must be checked to determine that:

-- $\circ\,$ that the brakes are not loose or worn out;
+- the brakes are not loose or worn out;

-- $\circ\;$ that the wheels are free of dirt, grime and oil; and
+- the wheels are free of dirt, grime or oil; and

 - that the wheels are not loose or wobbly.

-- Teachers must communicate to the students and parents/guardians the importance of wearing:
+- Teachers must communicate to students and parents/guardians the importance of wearing:

-- a properly fitted (as per manufacturer's guidelines) and properly worn bicycle helmet certified by a recognized safety standards association (for example, CSA, CSPC, ASTM, Snell, BSI, AS);

 - properly fitting skates;

 - knee pads;

-- elbow pads; and
+- elbow pads;

-- wrist guards.
+- o wrist guards; and

+- a properly-fitted (as per manufacturer's guidelines) and properly worn bicycle helmet certified by a recognized safety standard association (for example, CSA, CSPC, ASTM, Snell, BSI, AS).